 Director: Anindya Chatterjee

 Stars: Riddhi Sen, Rwitobroto Mukherjee, Dhee Majumder, Jishnu Bandyopadhyay, Surangana Bandopadhyay, Rajatava Dutta, Sudipa Chakraborty, Kaushik Sen, Sohini Sarkar

 Childhood is considered by most as the best period of life.
-Carefree life, vacations, para-cricket, first crush, friends who mean life to you – school days truly are memorable for anyone.
+Carefree life, vacations, para-cricket, first crush, friends who mean life to your – school days truly are memorable for anyone.
 Anindya Chatterjee, after gifting Bengalis classic compositions for decades, turned to direction with adolescent friendship as the theme of his debut venture.
-The story is of Fowara – a rebel who has been expelled from school for beating up the hostel warden, and has returned to his North Kolkata para.
+The story is of Fowara – a rebel who has been expelled from school for beating up the hostel warden and has returned to his North Kolkata para.
 The first half of the film is like a leisurely Sunday morning; the film is emotional yet fun.
 It is one of the best Bengali movies 2015 which is based on the childhood.

 There is a child-like innocence in the treatment of the film.
 Therein lies the beauty of Open Tee Bioscope.
 The film does not boast of being a high-on-cerebral artsy film nor is it a formulaic remake of any South India flick.
 It is an honest retelling of the most innocent days in any person’s life – everyone sitting in the audience can identify with.
 Open Tee Bioscope is a nostalgia trip which would make you want to call up your best friend and arrange a school reunion.
-It is only when you watch films like these when you realise “Those were the days”.
+It is only when you watch films like these when you realize “Those were the days”.

 Download: Open Tee Bioscope

 Writer: Shirshendu Mukhopadhyay